andrea-veritas/redis.csv.merger/README.md

 ## Run the programme
 > cat redis.sorted.csv | java -cp ./{YOUR_ARTIFACT_JAR_PATH}:{DEPENDENCIES_JAR_PATH} com.tpadsz.utils.merger.KeyToTreeAnalyzer -Xmx{JAVA_HEAP_SIZE}

-Note: {JAVA_HEAP_SIZE} depends on KeyToTreeAnalyzer.EVENT_QUEUE_SIZE of which default value is 100000 and may approximately consume at least 512MB memory.
+Note: {JAVA_HEAP_SIZE} depends on com.tpadsz.utils.merger.contants.Config.EVENT_QUEUE_SIZE of which default value is 100000 and may approximately consume at least 512MB memory.
 Reduce this value if the machine which this programme runs on don't have much memory.

 ```java